2018 Inter-Continental Hotel Kabul attack: Aftermath

 At least two senior Afghan officials said that Afghanistan's intelligence agency had reports that the Pakistan-based Haqqani network, an arm of the Taliban, was responsible for the attack.
 The Taliban later claimed responsibility for the attack in a statement, warning Afghan civilians to avoid locations frequented by foreigners.
-Weeks prior to the attack, U.S. President Donald Trump suspended military aid to Pakistan accusing it of providing a safe haven for terrorist groups who attack in Afghanistan.
+Weeks prior to the attack, U.S. President Donald Trump suspended military aid to Pakistan accusing it of providing a safe haven for terrorist groups who launched attacks in Afghanistan.
 On January 22, Trump pressured Pakistan to expel the Taliban and Haqqani leaders.

 The Afghan interior ministry said a private firm had taken responsibility for securing the Intercontinental Hotel around three weeks before.
 The ministry said it was investigating how the attackers had managed to enter the building.
-34 provincial officials were gathered at the hotel to participate in a conference organized by the Telecommunication Ministry.
+Thirty-four provincial officials were gathered at the hotel to participate in a conference organized by the Telecommunication Ministry.
 An official at that ministry said that more than 100 IT managers and engineers were on site when the attack took place.

 Members of the Afghan parliament criticized the fact that the hotel's security was in the hands of a private company.
 Parliament announced plans to hold a special session regarding the issue.